MeYang123/Sneaker-Project/README.md

 Business Problem

-•	What shoes are most popular?
+-What shoes are most popular?
-•	Which shoes have the best/worst profit margins?
+-Which shoes have the best/worst profit margins?
-•	What factors affect profit margin?
+-What factors affect profit margin?
-•	Is it possible to predict the sale price of a shoe at a given time? (i.e. when should I sell?)
+-Is it possible to predict the sale price of a shoe at a given time? (i.e. when should I sell?)